Experience

 Almost immediately after being elected in 2018 I discovered that our district had been ignoring, or in some cases “covering up” decades of sexual assaults perpetrated by some staff members.
 When I demanded that the board investigate, I was met with resistance from the other six members who refused to acknowledge, let alone investigate, what was happening to our students.

 Over the next two years, thanks to good local journalism and brave victims, the public discovered the truth.
 Dozens of students had been sexually assaulted by multiple staff members over the last two decades.
-Several people were arrested and are serving time in prison for their assaults.
+Several people were arrested and are serving time in prison for their assaults, one died in jail, and one even committed suicide after confessing the truth.
+During that time the other six board members constantly attacked me both in public and in private, trying to shut me up about the need for the investigations.

 I always put the safety of our students first over the need to protect the system that allowed them to suffer, and I always will.